-Eight years have passed since Cloud Imperium Games first mentioned Squadron 42, Star Citizen’s standalone singleplayer campaign.
-In that time we’ve seen delays heaped upon delays, major feature changes and plenty of announcements about its star-studded cast, which includes Gary Oldman, Mark Hamill, and Gillian Anderson.
+Nearly 10 years have passed since Squadron 42's reveal from Cloud Imperium as Star Citizen’s standalone singleplayer campaign.
+In that time we’ve seen delays heaped upon delays, major feature changes, and plenty of announcements about its star-studded cast, which includes Gary Oldman, Mark Hamill, and Gillian Anderson.
 So much has happened, in fact, that you’d be forgiven for forgetting what on earth the whole thing was about in the first place.

 Luckily, we’re here to put you back on track.
-We’ve collected everything you need to know about Squadron 42 in one space: That includes the latest information on its release date, up-to-date details on its major features (will it have co-op?
-VR?) as well as all the latest trailers.
+We’ve collected everything you need to know about Squadron 42, wherever it's lurking out there in deep space.

 Strap in: Here’s everything we know about Squadron 42.

 After a series of delays—Squadron 42, like Star Citizen, was initially due to launch in 2014—we still don't really have an idea when it will launch.
-The roadmap that CIG was using has been retired and it has now opted for quarterly video updates instead.
+The roadmap that CIG was using initially has since been retired.

 Squadron 42 has received a bunch of trailers over the years: We’ve picked out two that we think represent the game best.